The squaring operartion and the Singer algebraic transfer: Introduction

 is an isomorphism of $GL_k$-modules for every $s \geqslant k-2$. \end{corl}

 Corollary \ref{chq} shows that the number $t = k -2$ commonly serves for every degree $d$.
-In \cite{hu3}, H\uhorn ng predicted that $t = k - 2$ is the minimum number for this purpose and proved it for $k=5$.
+H\uhorn ng stated in \cite{hu3} that $t = k - 2$ is the minimum number for this purpose and proved it for $k=5$.
 It is easy to see that for $d = 2^k-k+1$, we have $t(k,d) = k-2$.
-So, his prediction is true for all $k \geqslant 2$.
+So, his statement is true for all $k \geqslant 2$.

-An application of Theorem \ref{cthm} is the following theorem. \begin{thm} Singer's conjecture is true for $k=5$ and the degree $5(2^{s} - 1)$, with $s$ an arbitrary positive integer. \end{thm}